forumone/component-based-theming/README.md

 - Understanding Templates and Pages

 ## Creating Components
-Anytime we begin the process of building components it helps to review the design and begin mapping out how a specific component is built, any commonalities between components, how a component will be used and if a component can be modified to create a variant.
+When building components it helps to review the design and begin mapping out how a specific component is built, any commonalities between components, how a component will be used and if a component can be modified to create a variant.

 Let’s begin with reviewing the [Homepage](https://codepen.io/cchumley/full/KvpoqV/) design that we will be working with.

-If we take a look at our homepage design we can break our page layout into various sections with each section containing one or more components.
+If we take a look at our homepage design we can break our page layout into several regions with each region containing one or more components.

 [**Header**](https://codepen.io/cchumley/full/zdGWwz/)